SarahIrons/JavaScript_Projects/README.md

 #[Calculator](Calculator) This is a functional calculator with HTML, CSS and JavaScript.

 #[Pizza Menu App](PizzaProject) This is a clickable menu to order a pizza, made with HTML, CSS and JavaScript.
 JS functions allow for orders to be tallied with different toppings/size permutations.

+#[AJAX assignment](AJAX) In this course section, we set up a XAMPP web server environment.
+This assignment demonstrated the onReadyState function.